seolub/CAPP30239_FA22/week_03/README.md

 ## Concerns

 Most of the data was gathered between 2009 and 2013.
 This means that the 'Inequality Map' will be a representation of a past Chicago, and not the current Chicago.

+# D3 Practice
+The file library_visits_jan22.csv contains data of visits by library.
+The code homework.html and homework.js are used to creart a D3 visualization.